The SPCA’s Pet Behavior Services

 Most pet behavior problems can be addressed with simple, humane intervention that emphasizes relationship building and the human-animal bond.
 Force-free pet training doesn’t rely on pain, fear, or physical coercion to cause learning.
 Therefore, pets and people can have a fun with a low-stress experience, working together to build joyful, trusting friendships.

-We recommend finding a professional who uses these methods.
-The Force Free Academy for Canine Trainers helps maintain a database of pet trainers and behavior consultants willing to help SPCA Wake adopters at special discounted rates.
+We recommend finding a professional who uses these methods: The Force Free Academy for Canine Trainers helps maintain a database of pet trainers and behavior consultants willing to help SPCA Wake adopters at special discounted rates.
 If you didn’t adopt from us, never fear!
 They can help you, too.
-Click here to find trainers in your area.
+Click the button above to find help.

 *The SPCA collects no membership fees or referral fees from the members of our Pet Behavior Network nor do we receive any portion of the fees paid to them by SPCA adopters.
 Each animal, situation and training environment involves multiple variables and therefore the SPCA does not guarantee any result through the use of the listed behavior service providers.